 By the 1960s there was general agreement that the system of local government in Scotland was in need of reform.
 The Royal Commission on Local Government in Scotland, chaired by Lord Wheatley, was appointed in 1966 and reported in 1969.
 In its report, the Wheatley Commission recommended a two-tier structure of local government in Scotland.
 As a result, a system of 9 Regions, 53 Districts and 3 Islands Areas (Orkney, Shetland and Western Isles) was introduced by the Local Government (Scotland) Act 1973.
 The councils for the new local government areas took up their responsibilities on 16 May 1975, and the counties, burghs and landward districts ceased to exist from that date.

-Today's Scottish local government structure was the result of the 1996 reorganisation, the legislative basis for which was The Local Government (Scotland) Act 1994.
-The 1996 reorganisation resulted in the 9 regions and 53 districts being abolished, although the 3 island councils remained unchanged.
+Today's Scottish local government structure was the result of reorganisation in 1996, the legislative basis for which was the Local Government etc (Scotland) Act 1994.
+The 1996 reorganisation resulted in the 9 regions and 53 districts being abolished, although the geographic extent of the 3 island councils remained unchanged.
 The district councils and regional councils were replaced with 29 single tier (or unitary) bodies to provide a more economic, cohesive, accountable and effective system.
-All 32 councils are responsible for delivering services such as education, leisure and recreation, planning and building standards, social services, housing, street cleaning, and refuse collection.